std282/mdromgen-old/README.md

 _MAKE\_LST_, _OPTIMIZE_ and _ENABLE\_LTO_ are self-explanatory, I believe.
 Be careful with LTO, though: it reduces ROM size greatly, but may ruin your program altogether.
-It took me quite a bit of time to tame, and I'm still not sure it will behave.
+It took me quite a bit of time to tame, and I'm still not sure it behaves.

 _DEPS_ are list of dependencies of the project.
 By 'dependency' I mean a static library.
-Static libraries' projects are located in _lib_ directory, and they must be named exactly the same as _DEPS_ entries.
+Static library projects are located in _lib_ directory, and they must be named exactly the same as _DEPS_ entries.

 The library project is rather unusual.
 Its include files are to be searched in